pinax/pinax/README.md

 Documentation
 --------------

 The Pinax documentation is available at http://pinaxproject.com/pinax/.
+If you would like to help us improve our documentation or write more documentation, please join our Slack channel and let us know!

 Code of Conduct